 Kelly Oubre, Jr.

-He is a promising athlete at only age 22, yet the pressure to ascend has grown.
+Kelly Oubre, Jr. relates to Love and DeRozan’s revelations about anxiety and depression.
 Oubre has faced adversity in his career and with his family.
 However, Oubre shares that he’s learned to brush off emotional challenges he faces.

 “I’m really good at keeping a poker face because when I was growing up my dad always told me don’t let anybody see you weak,” he told the Wizard’s Tipoff.
 His family was forced out of Louisiana after Hurricane Katrina, causing traumatic stress.
 He recognizes that he has been conditioned to keep a brave face in tough situations.